victoria-maple/resources/rules.md

 4. You may not make use of [Myo Myo the Traveling Salesman](https://maplelegends.com/lib/cash?id=5450000) (an NX/Cash Shop item).
+    - **Clarification:** Items obtained from Myo Myo the Traveling Salesman may not be transferred from Maple Islander PCs to vicloc PCs.
 5. You may not make use of Cash Shop “Weather” effects that grant game-mechanical benefits, e\.g.
 WATK/MATK/WDEF/etc. buffs.
     - **Clarification:** This rule still applies even if someone else uses the